groue/GRMustache/README.md

 In order to be consistent with implementations in other languages, GRMustache treats `[NSNumber numberWithBool:NO]` as a number, and not as false.

-That is why you should not use `[NSNumber numberWithBool:NO]` for controlling boolean sections.
+That is why you should not use `[NSNumber numberWithBool:]` for controlling boolean sections.

 ### Introducing GRYes and GRNo